Uniform Interpolation Constrained Geodesic Learning on Data Manifold: Manifold Reconstruction

-where $x$ is the input sampled on the data manifold. $ML(x)$ represents the low-dimensional embedding of input $x$.
-Encoder $E$ and Decoder $D$ of an autoencoder are trained to minimize the above loss $L_{AE}$.
-With $ML(x)$ as an expected low-dimensional approximation, the encoder is forced to train towards obtaining a convex latent representation while the decoder is forced to learn the lost curvature information on latent embeddings.
-The original autoencoder loss in $L_{AE}$ brings input $x$ back to the original input.
+where $x$ is the input sampled on the data manifold. $M$ denotes the number of input $x$. $DKS_{ij}$ represents the approximated geodesic distance between $E(x_i)$ and $E(x_j)$.
+Encoder $E$ and Decoder $D$ of an autoencoder are trained to minimize the above loss $L_{AE}$. $DKS$ can be obtained by building a graph from the data with k-nearest neighbors for each node and computing the corresponding pairwise geodesic distances using traditional manifold learning algorithms.
+For more details we refer the interested reader to~\cite{isomap,LLE,ltsa}.
+With $DKS_{ij}$ as an expected approximation, the encoder is forced to train towards obtaining a convex latent representation while the decoder is forced to learn the lost curvature information on latent embeddings.
 Behaviors induced by the $L_{AE}$ loss can be observed in Fig.~\ref{encodeing_results}: the swiss-roll can be flattened on 2-dimensional latent space.
-For our experiments, we choose local tangent space alignment~(LTSA) to compute the approximated low-dimensional embeddings for regularizing the autoencoder due to its learned local geometry.
+For our experiments, we choose LTSA to compute the approximated geodesic distance for regularizing the autoencoder because of its learned local geometry which views the neighborhood of a data point as a tangent space to flat the manifold.